 In April 2006, the university issued a reaffirmation of academic rights, responsibilities, and processes for addressing concerns.
-This statement can be found on the Office of Academic Affairs website, http://oaa.osu.edu/rightsandresponsibilities.html

 IV.
-Faculty
+Faculty and Voting Rights

-Faculty Rule 3335-5-19 (http://trustees.osu.edu) defines the types of faculty appointments possible at The Ohio State University and the rights and restrictions associated with each type of appointment.
-For purposes of governance, the faculty of this department include tenure-track faculty with compensated FTEs of at least 50 percent in the department.
-Associated faculty, emeritus faculty, and tenure-track faculty joint appointees with FTEs below 50 percent in this department may be invited to participate in discussions on non-personnel matters, but may not participate in personnel matters, including promotion and tenure reviews, and may not vote on any matter.
+Faculty Rule 3335-5-19 defines the types of faculty appointments possible at The Ohio State University and the rights and restrictions associated with each type of appointment.
+Detailed information about the appointment criteria and procedures for the various types of faculty appointments made in this department is provided in the Appointments, Promotion and Tenure document.
+For purposes of governance, the faculty of this department includes tenure-track, teaching, and professional practice faculty with compensated FTEs of at least 50%, and associated faculty.